What is a dismissal?

 - provide the employee with the chairperson’s decision, preferably in writing.

-- The procedure for incapacity related dismissals are similar to the procedure in misconduct related dismissals, however, a counselling process must be adopted by the employer.
+- The procedure for incapacity related dismissals are similar to the procedure in misconduct related dismissals, however, a counselling process must be adopted.
 This means that the employee must be involved with the procedure and give his/her input from the investigation stage to the dismissal.

 What remedy does an employee have if s/he has been unfairly dismissed?